GerritCodeReview/summit_2019/speakers.md

 Since 2015, he is one of the maintainers of the open-source ALM software [Tuleap](https://www.tuleap.org/) which gives him the chance to work daily with Gerrit.

+### James E. Blair - Red Hat {#corvus}

+James is a core member of the OpenStack project infrastructure team and a maintainer of the Zuul project gating system.
+As a sysadmin and hacker he gets to write elegant code and then try to make it work in the real world.
+He has been active in free software for quite some time, and has previously worked for UC Berkeley and the Free Software Foundation.